zslabs/zslabs/src/articles/grunt-all-the-things.md

 }
 ```

 **[grunt-pixrem](https://github.com/robwierzbowski/grunt-pixrem)** - I'll go ahead and say it, I think the whole _px_ vs _em_ vs _rem_ argument is moot.
 Certainly there's use-cases for usability on specific setups, but with all of the different facets that make up an interactive user experience, it's something that has caused more headaches than problem solving; _px_ is straight-forward and always works, everywhere.
-That being said, I've developed with both and had a recent project that needed to support IE8 (sucks, ammiright?) that was using REMs throughout (with Foundation 5).
+That being said, I've developed with both and had a recent project that needed to support IE8 (sucks, amiright?) that was using REMs throughout (with Foundation 5).
 This plugin fit the bill nicely.
 Config takes a root _px_ value and can either replace all of your current stylesheet, or create an entirely new one that is _px_ based.
 For many projects, I simply convert all _rem_ references to _px_.

 ```js
 pixrem: {